re-framejs/re-framejs/docs/Subscribing-To-External-Data.md

-So there's definitely a case for NOT using the approach outlined above and, instead, making event handlers source data and plonk it into a certain part of `app-db` for use by subscriptions.
+So there's definitely a case for NOT using the approach outlined above and, instead, making event handlers source data and plonk it into a certain part of `appDb` for use by subscriptions.

-In effect, there's definitely an argument that subscriptions should only ever source from `app-db` BUT that it is event handlers which start and stop the sourcing of data from remote places.
+In effect, there's definitely an argument that subscriptions should only ever source from `appDb` BUT that it is event handlers which start and stop the sourcing of data from remote places.